-The school assessment allows for the measuring of all of the stated aims of the HSC courses as contained in the syllabus documents and not just those which are easily examined in an external (public) examination.
-The assessment allows for the assessing of a student's progress in Year 12 and is therefore not a guess of a student's performance in the final examination, the HSC.
-In particular it allows for the assessing of practical and oral skills, so important yet so difficult to examine.
+The school assessment allows for the measuring of the stated aims of the HSC courses as contained in the syllabus documents and not just those which are examined in the external HSC examination.
+The school assessment allows for the assessing of a student's progress in meeting the outcomes outlined in the syllabus documents and it allows for the assessing of practical and oral skills.